pycontribs/ruyaml/_doc/pyyaml.rst

 ``ruamel.yaml`` re-integrates the Python 2 and 3 sources, running on Python 2.7 (CPython, PyPy), 3.3, 3.4, 3.5 (support for 2.6 has been
 dropped mid 2016).
-It is more easy to extend and maintain as only a miniscule part of the code is version specific.
+It is more easy to extend and maintain as only a miniscule part of the code is Python version specific.

 Fixes
 -----